 My St Moritz Ski Holiday

-It all started when I watched a BBC documentary on the Kulm Hotel in St Moritz – it looked so amazing and seemed to have a such rich history as the birthplace of winter holidays.
-I’ve written a more detailed article about the hotel which you can read by clicking this link, but what better place for a first ski trip?
+It all started when I watched a BBC documentary on the Kulm Hotel in St Moritz.
+It looked incredible and seemed to have a such rich history as the birthplace of winter holidays, so I thought what better place for a first ski trip?
 Within a few days we had booked our flights, confirmed our stay at the hotel and were all set for our ski holiday.
 Admittedly, it wasn’t the temptation of skiing that did it, but the beautiful hotel.
 I’m not ashamed to say it – I hadn’t been sporty for the first 25 years of my life until I took up running in 2013.

 2019 Disclaimer: I stress I’m no expert, and everything I write here was about my experience in St Moritz.
 I have no idea if this is different to other ski resorts around the world.